TheRobQ/Q1-Project/README.md

 4. Once your ready, Roll the Dice!

+<hr>The list</h3>
 The app will generate a random number between 1-20 and add the player modifier to it.
 It will then generate a list in descending order.
 You can click any of the players/foe names on the list to highlight it, and the X button will remopve that name from the list.
 (So a dead goblin isn't cluttering up your business).

 <img width="1420" alt="screen shot 2017-11-01 at 2 30 38 pm" src="https://user-images.githubusercontent.com/27639305/32296487-ff9bdf8e-bf11-11e7-98f9-f66eda929943.png">

+The "Clear" button will remove the initative list, but <strong>will not</strong> clear the names typed into the generator or their modifiers if you want to recycle those for a different combat.
+The clear button will clear the last roll for all players and monsters and generate a new value.